keroroxzz/A-algorithm/README.md

 # A-star algorithm

-Just an experimental work for knowing how this algorithm works.
+Just an experimental work for studying how this algorithm works.

 ![Image](https://live.staticflickr.com/65535/50304503028_4039a67722_z_d.jpg)